reiver/protogo/README.md

 # protogo

 **protogo** is a career, gig, and business focused application (front-end) for the Fediverse and Social Web.
+This includes a focus on 1-on-1 and group chat.

 ## Building